-The June to August 3-month rainfall totals recorded by Environment Canada at Trenton was 142 millimetres, which is 65 percent of normal precipitation for this time of year (220 mm).
+The July to September 3-month rainfall totals recorded by Environment Canada at Trenton was 142 millimetres, which is 61 percent of normal precipitation for this time of year (231 mm).
 A 3-month precipitation below 80 percent is the trigger for Level 1 Low Water.
-Monthly streamflows in our local creeks did not drop below the 70% of the Lowest Summer Month Average flows, which is another trigger for Level 1 Low Water.
-But the local creeks are nearing this low flow trigger as well.
+Monthly streamflows in most of our local creeks are still above the 70% of the Lowest Summer Month Average flows for the creeks, which is also another trigger for Level 1 Low Water.
+However, Rawdon and Squires/Hoards Creeks are below this trigger, further confirming that the low precipitation is now affecting the streamflows, especially in the northeastern portion of our watershed (Centre Hastings, Stirling-Rawdon and the eastern portion of Trent Hills).